Article #1 - Omaha Beach History - Warrant Officer James W. Tucker

 THE CORPORAL: “I overheard him talking to an officer.
 He said that there were six men left in his entire infantry company of more than 200 and he was the highest ranking person.
 He was in Command.”

 THE GRAVE: "Part of our crew attempted to clear the beach of bodies but there was no place to put them.
 Orders came down to me to dig a temporary mass grave.
 I had one of my dozers do it.
-The driver kept going back and forth until he had a big enough trench dug.
-The Chaplain and I gathered men to collect the bodies.
+I had the driver go back and forth until he had a big enough trench dug.
+Then the Chaplain and I gathered men to collect the bodies.
 The job was not a pleasant one and they all eventually got sick, leaving only the Chaplain and I to finish the difficult job.
 The bodies were stacked in the trench like cordwood and covered over with sand.
 I understand it was the first American cemetery in Europe World War II."

 In 1957 James Tucker went back to Omaha Beach with his family.
-He told them about it while the kids played in the German pillboxes.
+They were still at that time cutting ship wreckage out of the surf.
+He told them about that day.
+The kids played in the German pillboxes.
 When showing his family the site where the mass grave was dug, he found a plank of wood marking the spot with words on it.
-He read it out loud to them.
+He read it out loud to them...

 They visited the cemetery nearby.
 From a bronze plaque, he read the names of the 299th's dead.